Rohit909-creator/ChangeDetection/README.md

 - Use **contour detection** to extract areas that seem to have changed
 - Pass those as input points into **SAM** to get exact masks of what changed

-So visually, the pipeline looks like this:
+So visually, here’s what the pipeline looks like:

 ```plaintext
 Image A   Image B